 With this in mind, we offer our unique methodology so that the security solution of any organization suits their needs in addition to being compliant with the standards.

 In general, there are five basic approaches to security analysis of organizations, and to secure and eliminate the hazards they face:

 * Control approach like ISO27001

 * Security recommendations from product manufacturers such as MS Baseline Security Analyzer or Cisco ISE

 The methodology developed by Terminus-System brings together the best possible level of security for your organization by using all these approaches at the same time.
 Using this methodology, we examine the security status of the organization in the following areas:

-The structure of this unique methodology is based on four phases of designing, implementing, monitoring and improving the Deming cycle in 21 stages.
+The structure of this unique methodology is based on four phases of designing, implementing, monitoring, and improving the Deming cycle in 23 steps.